When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Method

 \subsection{Stage 2: Bi-Objective Iterative Optimization}

 After obtaining the simulated competitive context and inspiration strategies, TabooRAG enters an iterative optimization stage based on the \textit{attacker LLM}.
-The objective of this stage is to identify an optimal blocking document $d_{block}$ that satisfies two objectives: (1) \textbf{high retrievability}, meaning that the document is highly relevant to the query in semantic space and ranks within the top $\tau$ positions in the competitive context; and (2) \textbf{strong refusal induction}, meaning that the document contains a specific restricted risk context that triggers the safety alignment mechanisms of the \textit{surrogate LLM}.
+At this stage, we optimize the blocking document $d_{block}$ for two objectives: (1) \textbf{high retrievability}, meaning that the document is highly relevant to the query in semantic space and ranks within the top $\tau$ positions in the competitive context; and (2) \textbf{strong refusal induction}, meaning that the document contains a specific restricted risk context that triggers the safety alignment mechanisms of the \textit{surrogate LLM}.

-We formalize the optimization process at iteration $t$ into three sequential components, as follows.
+We organize each iteration $t$ into three sequential components:

 \textbf{1.
 Construction of Restricted Risk Context.} The \textit{attacker LLM} receives the user query $q$, the set of competitive context $\mathcal{D}_{comp}$, the retrieved set of inspiration strategies $\mathcal{S}_{insp}$, and the historical interaction records $\mathcal{H}_{t-1}$ as input.